nuxeo/nuxeo/docker/README.md

 ### Shell Scripts

-To run some shell scripts when running a container from a Nuxeo image, you can add `*.sh` files in the `/docker-entrypoint-initnuxeo.d` directory of the image.
-They will be executed at startup by the default `ENTRYPOINT`.
+To run some shell scripts when starting a container from a Nuxeo image, you can add `*.sh` files in the `/docker-entrypoint-initnuxeo.d` directory of the image.

+They will be alphabetically sorted and executed at the very end of the `ENTRYPOINT`, after handling the environment variables.
+Thus, if you run a container by passing the `NUXEO_CLID` environment variable, invoking `nuxeoctl` in such a shell script will work as being registered.